Is Prozac Addictive? What You Need To Know

 Common Withdrawal Symptoms

-Some people feel bizarre and disturbing vibration-like tingles, which can be described as an electric current running through their heads or elsewhere in their bodies.
+Electric Shock Sensations: Bizarre and disturbing vibration-like tingles, described as an electric current running through the head or elsewhere in the body.

 Tips for Dealing with Prozac Withdrawal (Prozac Addiction Treatment)